jayqizone/homebridge-mi-heatercooler/README.md

   - 4 : auto
 - Oscillate
 - LED
-  - if set enableLED in config
+  - only if set `enableLED` in config
+  - would add a bulb accessory in Home app

 ![](https://raw.githubusercontent.com/jayqizone/homebridge-mi-heatercooler/master/images/control.PNG)